April 17th, 2023

 We can simulate this same test with docker inspect.

-As you can see, our sample image sets the users by UID.
-However, whoami will still report the user as app.
+As you can see, our sample image sets the user by UID.
+However, whoami will still report the user as app, since it is natural for it is running on a live operating system.

-runAsUser is a related setting, although not used in the example above. runAsUser should only be used if USER in the container image is unset, set by name rather than UID, or otherwise undesired.
-We’ve made it very easy to use the new app user as a UID, such that runAsUser should never be needed for .NET apps.
+runAsUser is a related setting, although not used in the example above. runAsUser should only be used if USER in the container image is unset, set by name rather than UID, or otherwise needs to be changed.
+We’ve made it very easy to use the new app user as a UID, such that runAsUser should not be commonly needed for .NET apps.

 USER best practices